This document describes how to integrate Kakao Link APIs into your service with the Kakao SDK for Android (hereinafter referred to as 'Android SDK').

 text = """

 The Text template provided as a default template can contain text up to 200 characters.
 The Text template has a text area and a default button.
 You can also add an additional button.
-If you use Kakao Link, you can send a message with a more extended form of templates, such as sending multiple images and profile information.
+If you use Kakao Talk Sharing, you can send a message with a more extended form of templates, such as sending multiple images and profile information.

 """.trimIndent(),